 Asia, and in particular, Southeast Asia is a popular destination for first-time backpackers and frequent travellers alike.
-However, the continent is as diverse as it is unpredictable and there is no denying that some countries in Asia are safer than others.
+The continent is as diverse as it is unpredictable and there is no denying that some countries in Asia are safer than others.

 If you’re thinking about heading to Asia on the trip of a lifetime, you’re in the right place.
 This comprehensive list of the safest Asian countries for travellers will help you to choose your next destination.